CFrez/frezfolio/index.md

  -->

-Design comes in many shapes and forms, a few that I partake in.... include:
+Design comes in many shapes and forms, a few that I engage in include:
 - Software Applications
 - 3D Printed Objects
 - Furniture